How to access information

 - Images/X-rays £10 per request

-- Health and Social Care Records = from £10 to a maximum of £50
+- Health and Social Care manual records £50

 - Under the Access to Health Records Act, charges do apply, however this will be dependent upon how the record is stored and what information is required.
 The charge will not be more than £50.

 What if I am unhappy with the Trust response?